ATTCKDigital/FLEX/components/README.md

 ## Components
-Global components that are NOT part of Gutenberg/FLEX editing experience.
+Components are the pieces of the theme.
+These pieces include such things as the nav, the footer, reusable partials (share tools, social media bar, content feeds, etc).
+Components are NOT part of Gutenberg Blocks or Flex ACF Blocks.

 ### Adding components
 To create a new acf component, duplicate `components/component_template` in the child `components` folder and rename as per naming conventions below.

-If an existing ACF component needs to be edited for the project, copy the component folder to the child's `components` folder and make changes there.
+If an existing component needs to be edited for the project, copy the component folder to the child's `components` folder and make changes there.
 Changes made to this component in the child theme will override existing.

 #### How to use a component in a front end template:
 To include a component in a front end template: